Managing Your Sources

 Custom Sources

-Location: sources/active/custom/sourcename/
+Location: Config/sources/active/custom/sourcename/

 Contains: